 The Australian Building Codes Board defines buildings and structures by class, in a range from 1-10.
 Most single-dwelling residences are Class 1 buildings, and Class 10 buildings are non-habitable free-standing structures such as a shed, carport or garage.

 The demolition of any building in Monash Council that does not fall into Class 10 requires a building permit.
-Please see the section on Class 10 structure demolition for details on the demolition of sheds, garages, etc.
+Please see the section on Class 10 structure demolition for details on the demolition of sheds, garages or similar constructions.

 If the building you are planning on demolishing is under or connected with a building under the Heritage Overlay, you will need a planning permit, and you may still need a building permit as well.